xzYue/odoo/doc/api_integration.rst

 Logging in
 ----------

-Odoo requires users of the API to be authenticated before being able to query much data.
+Modoo requires users of the API to be authenticated before being able to query much data.

 The ``xmlrpc/2/common`` endpoint provides meta-calls which don't require